 The commitment to craft is obvious in the range, so whatever you pick up from the brand is going to go down well.
 Although if you’re feeling lucky, try get your hands on the the super premium El Tequileno Reposado Rare.
 The super smooth expression took out a double gold medal at the 2020 San Francisco World Spirits Competition, impressing judges based on its fresh nose of cinnamon, baked apple, caramel, cedar and jalapeno, and palate of agave, piloncillo, candied ginger, meyer lemon, and a very light oak.

 Don Pilar is another producer of single-estate Tequila that takes full advantage of the terrior out in the Los Altos region of Jalisco.
-Bourbon fans will especially take to this distillery’s deep, rich produce which benefits from the classic Mozart Method of fermentation, slowly steamed agave, and double-distilling.
+Bourbon fans will especially take to this distillery’s deep, rich produce which benefits from the classic Mozart Method of fermentation, slowly steamed mellow agave plant, and double-distilling.

 Made from Blue Agave, the Añejo is the way to go for anyone interesting Don Pilar’s highland style.
-The award-winning, ultra premium Tequila was actually the lead product from Don Pilar, which eschews the tradition of Tequila distillery’s leading with the more well-known flavours of a Blanco.
-With this you can expect a delicate balance of stewed agave, rich tropical fruit, and surprisingly some sweeter milk chocolate notes on the full palate.
-Consider this a dessert Tequila if you will, but there’s still enough of that classic agave punch to keep traditionalists happy.
+The award-winning, ultra premium aged Tequila was actually the lead product from Don Pilar, which eschews the tradition of Tequila distillery’s leading with the more well-known flavours of a Blanco.
+With this, you can expect a delicate balance of stewed agave, rich tropical fruit, and surprisingly some sweeter dark chocolate notes on the full palate.
+Consider this a dessert Tequila if you will, but there’s still enough of that classic agave toasted oak punch to keep traditionalists happy.

 The product of Master Distillery German Gonzalez, T1 tequila uses 100% highlands Agave Azul grown in the highlands of Jalisco, and is a complete labour of love from the former head of Chinaco – which was the first ultra-premium Tequila to cross the border from Mexico to North America.